HITC-01/ms-comment/README.md

 How to seed the database?

 Run the following command: 'npm run db:setup'
-This will setup the database schema and seed the database with initial data.
+This will setup the database schgit sema and seed the database with initial data.

 # Development

 ## FROM WITHIN THE ROOT DIRECTORY:

+`
-`npm start
+* npm start
-npm run dev:react
+* npm run dev:react
-npm run db:setup`
+* npm run db:setup

+`

 # Installing Dependencies